 Attaching major stars is also a major component, and any other negotiating that might be required.

-The differences between producers
+The difference between producers

 There are many types of producers, but we won’t get into the various types here.
 Elsewhere on the blog, you'll find in-depth explanations of various Producing job titles and responsibilities including Co-Producers, Associate Producers, TV Producers, and Line Producers.